textadventures/quest/docs/using_libraries.md

 The upshot of this is that your libraries should be after the standard libraries, and you may need to be careful exactly what order they come in.

-An exception to this is templates (but not dynamic templates), but unless you are adding a new language file, these are best avoided (see [here(translating_quest.html)] if yoyu are).
+An exception to this is templates (but not dynamic templates), but unless you are adding a new language file, these are best avoided (see [here(translating_quest.html)] if you are).

 Your own libraries?